dwrench07/dsi-python-workshop/day3/matt-notes.md

   - `__len__` allows our datatype to support calls to `len`.
   - `__contains__` allows our datatype to support the `in` keyword.
-  - `__iter__` allows our datatype to supprt iteration, i.e., for loops.
+  - `__iter__` allows our datatype to support iteration, i.e., for loops.
 The `yield` keyword here is new, and it is a powerful feature of python you will see often.
 You should find some time to read about it [here](http://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do-in-python).

 Let's try out our new features.